scenarioo/scenarioo-format/scenarioo_object_model.md

 ## Change History

 * 11.04.2016 First draft discussed with @tobiaszuercher @felixmokross @dola
-* 15.04.2016 @bruderol documented what we disucssed and reworked on the model to refine it to this first proposal here
+* 15.04.2016 @bruderol documented what we discussed and reworked on the model to refine it to this first proposal here
     * I changed that instead of having two levels `{ key: 'bla', value: { value: 'blu', type: 'Service' } }` to simply using flat object items `{ labelKey: 'bla', value: 'blu', type: 'Service' }`
     * I changed names of some fields slightly and documented the example in more details
     * I documented an example object model in the example and created a nice model overview picture to explain it more easy
-    * I tried to document all discussed arguments and important design decissions
+    * I tried to document all discussed arguments and important design decisions
     * the rest should still be as discussed, feel free to give feedback on issue #2 or directly contribute to this model by modifying this file here.
 * 27.04.2016 @bruderol presented the design at the dev team meeting, the model is considered finalized, and will be implemented as described here
 * 09.05.2016 @bruderol cleaned up this docu page, according our further discussions.
 Model is considered more or less finalized.